-The first famous holidaymaker to enjoy rest and recuperation in the Black Forest was the Roman emperor Caracalla who stopped to sample the natural spring waters, at what is now the town of Baden-Baden, around 2,000 years ago.
+The first famous holidaymaker to enjoy rest and recuperation in the Black Forest was the Roman Emperor Caracalla who stopped to sample the natural spring waters in what is now the town of Baden-Baden, around 2,000 years ago.
 Since then the Black Forest has been the chosen destination for the rich and famous: everyone who is anyone from Napoleon to Mark Twain has come to take the waters and enjoy the forest's natural beauty.

-In medieval times the local people developed the traditional skills of woodcarving, glass-blowing, jewellery-making and clock-making, and these are still followed today to the delight of tourists with spending money in their pockets.
+In medieval times the local people developed the traditional skills of woodcarving, glass-blowing, jewellery-making and clock-making, and these art forms are still cultivated in the region today, to the delight of tourists with spending money in their pockets.
 The clocks are particularly famous and there are an amazing variety of them.
-The Black Forest has also become known for its local delicacies like Black Forest ham and cherry cake.
+The Black Forest has also become known for its local food delicacies, like Black Forest ham and cherry cake.

 Become our The Black Forest Travel Expert